 - Check your credit report.
 Look for mistakes that might be affecting your score — and contact your creditors if you find any.

 - Shop around.
-You can apply for multiple car loans without majorly hurting your credit, as long as you keep your applications to a 14-day window.
+Apply for multiple car loans without majorly hurting your credit, as long as you keep your applications to a 14-day window.
 Credit bureaus treat this as rate shopping and only count one hard inquiry on your credit report.